MartinLei/arimaa_scala/README.md

 - start change tile set
 ## rules
 - coordinate should only be one tile distance
-- freeze unlock if surround by one, own tile
 - 4 steps per round (player)
 - detect third time same move
 - victory